lightbulblighter/Rboxlo/README.md

 </p>
 <hr>

-<b>Before reading: Rboxlo is a contant work-in-progress!
-Not everything listed here is fully implemented yet!</b>

-Rboxlo is a **free, open-source** Roblox private server application that can be used to relive childhood memories and create new ones.
+Rboxlo is a **free and open-source** Roblox private server that can be used to relive childhood memories and create new ones.
 Using Rboxlo, you can set-up your own Roblox private server in minutes with the ability to play Roblox clients dating all the way back to 2007, and as modern as 2017.
-Rboxlo was created to truly decentralize Roblox, and to eventually eclipse the proprietary closed-source Roblox revivals that exist today.
+Rboxlo was created to truly decentralize Roblox, and to eventually eclipse the proprietary closed source Roblox revivals that exist today.

 ## Features